IntelLabs/nlp-architect/core_models/np_semantic_segmentation/README.md

 * Word2Vec word embedding (300 size vector for each word in the Noun-Phrase) .
     * Pre-trained Google News Word2vec model can download [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)
+    * The terms and conditions of the data set license apply.
+Intel does not grant any rights to the data files or database. see relevant [license agreement](http://www.apache.org/licenses/LICENSE-2.0)
 * Cosine distance between 2 words in the Noun-Phrase.
 * PMI score (NPMI and UCI scores).
 * A binary features whether the Noun-Phrase has existing entity in Wikidata.